rickshahid/SkyMedia/README.md

 * Character Recognition - https://docs.microsoft.com/en-us/azure/media-services/media-services-video-optical-character-recognition

-For screenshots of some of the key modules, check out the Wiki page at https://github.com/RickShahid/SkyMedia/wiki

 If you run into an issue, please let me know.
-As always, feedback and/or suggestions is encouraged and appreciated.
+As always, feedback and/or suggestions is highly encouraged and appreciated.

 Thanks.